sporkd/compass-html5-boilerplate/README.md

 For the rest of you who still want to use this gem for standalone projects or for older verisons of Rails, here's what you need to know:

 * The compass CSS library has been moved out of this gem and into the [compass-h5bp](https://github.com/sporkd/compass-h5bp) gem.
-This allows both gems to benifit from updates to the compass library.
+This allows all implementations using it to benefit from updates to the compass library.
 * The newest version of [compass-h5bp](https://github.com/sporkd/compass-h5bp) uses normalize.css instead of reset, just like current Html5Boilerplate.
 So stay on v2.0.x if you don't feel like upgrading.

 So in short, I have shifted my efforts to [html5-rails](https://github.com/sporkd/html5-rails) as the default Rails implementation of [compass-h5bp](https://github.com/sporkd/compass-h5bp), and I now view this gem as a standalone implementation of [compass-h5bp](https://github.com/sporkd/compass-h5bp).
-To this end I will continue to merge pull requests.
+To this end I will continue to merge selected pull requests.

 Of course, I encourage anyone to create other implementations of [compass-h5bp](https://github.com/sporkd/compass-h5bp) for [insert your framework here].